samarium-lang/Samarium/docs/tools.md

-debug                   toggles debug mode restore                 restores the previous session t|time                  times the execution of the following statement undo                    undoes the last statement (reruns the entire session without it)
+debug                   toggles debug mode restore                 restores the previous session t|time                  times the execution of the following statement undo                    undoes the last statement
 ```